JonScott20/JonScott20.github.io/index.md

 [community involvement](https://jonscott20.github.io/community_involvment/), and complete [employment history](https://jonscott20.github.io/employment/).

-A little bit about myself, I was born and raised in the small town of Hailey, Idaho.
+A little bit about myself, I was born and raised in the small town of Hailey, Idaho which is about a 20 minute drive from the Sun Valley Ski Resort.
 Organized sports were a big part of my life during my younger years, in particular soccer and basketball.
 Through my experiences in athletics, I learned how to step into specific roles and perform specific functions and contribute towards the overall success of the team.

 ### Hobbies